 Looking at the photograph through a microscopic magnifier, I can clearly see distinguishable clouds of colours, dye clouds of cyans, magentas, yellows; cluttered groups of grains. (...)

 How do the meanings of place, distance and belonging shift in the context of our relativist, constantly changing world?
 How can we redefine our sense of place in a progressive and outward looking way, shift our spatial understanding from points towards vectors and velocities?
 Where are our roots?
 Where are our routes?
-How would the photo change if I gave it a title, instead of Untitled?
+How would this photograph change if I gave it a title, instead of Untitled?
 REAR, VIEW, FEAR, TURN, OPEN, LOOP, FAKE, MEMO, BLUE, GATE, AXIS, JINX, FADE, WAKE or BIAS? (...)
-It has become inevitable to work with this photograph.
+It has become inevitable to work with this picture.